momocow/webpack-userscript/README.md

 [![npm](https://img.shields.io/npm/v/webpack-userscript.svg)](https://www.npmjs.com/webpack-userscript)
 [![Gitmoji](https://img.shields.io/badge/gitmoji-%20😜%20😍-FFDD67.svg?style=flat-square)](https://gitmoji.carloscuesta.me/)

-A Webpack4+ plugin for userscript projects.
+A Webpack4+ plugin for userscript projects. 🙈

 > The package has been renamed from `webpack-tampermonkey`.

 ## Features
-- Make your userscript development combined with Webpack
+- Combine your userscript development with Webpack
   > With powerful Webpack support, you can even package everything in your userscript, e.g. icons and json data.
 - Ability to generate userscript headers
 - Ability to generate both `.user.js` and `.meta.js`